Complement Your Food With Garlic

-Although it is flavorful when roasted, garlic’s healthy traits are best when garlic is eaten raw.
-When garlic is cut or sliced, garlic’s active compound allicin is released.
-If garlic is cooked higher than 140, allicin isn’t as potent, as well as garlic’s healing properties.
-The best method for getting garlic’s health benefits are to consume it when it’s raw after cutting and allowing it to remain in the air.
-This is the most efficient way to ensure you are getting as much allicin as as possible.
+Although it tastes great cooked, its healing properties are best if eaten raw.
+When chopped or crushed, garlic’s active compound allicin is activated.
+When garlic is heated at a temperature over 140 degrees, allicin is less effective, as well as its healing properties.
+The most effective method for getting garlic’s health benefits are to consume it raw after cutting and letting it remain in the open air.
+This is the best way to make sure you are consuming as much allicin as as possible.

-One hundred grams of raw garlic holds close to 2 g of fiber and Vitamins B and C. Garlic’s allicin reaction is boosted if you consume it raw around 15 minutes after crushing or slicing it.
-Oils and sauces are exceptional methods for getting raw garlic into your diet.
-Soak a baguette in olive oil infused with garlic, or add it to salad dressing or on a sandwich.
-One more perfect technique to introduce raw garlic to your meal is to craft aioli from it.
-This tasty sauce is created from garlic, eggs and oil and it goes very well with nearly anything.
-Add it to grilled sandwiches, dip veggies in it or use it as an alternative to ketchup on your fries in order to get a good for you, delicious treat.
+One hundred grams of raw garlic has Vitamins B and C as well as two grams of fiber.
+Garlic’s enzyme reaction is increased if you eat it raw about 15 minutes after cutting or crushing it.
+A simple means for getting raw garlic into your meals is to make an oil or sauce out of it.
+Dunk crusty bread in garlic flavored olive oil, or add it to salad dressing or on a sandwich.
+Aioli is one more delicious mean for getting raw garlic into your meals.
+Garlic, eggs and oil combine to craft a sauce or condiment which pairs very well with nearly anything.
+Spread it on paninis, dip veggies in it or use it as an alternative to ketchup on your fries to get a healthy, tasty treat.